6 Bad Idle Air Control Valve Symptoms & How To Troubleshoot

-Why does this valve control air?
+How does this valve control air?
 Because it precisely adjusts the amount of air allowed into the intake during idle to regulate the engine speed.
 The intake mentioned here is just an opening for the air to come into the engine.

-The IAC valve is an electrically controlled device, which in turn controlled by the engine computer, and the exact the computer name is engine control unit (ECU).
 The valve is fitted somewhere in the engine to either bypass the throttle or operate the throttle butterfly valve.
 Throttle here is just a mechanism to manage air flow by the use of constriction or obstruction.

-Regarding the its construction, the IAC valve includes a linear servo actuator namely servomotor, whose task is to control a plunger to vary air flow through the throttle.
+Regarding its construction, the IAC valve includes a linear servo actuator namely servomotor, whose task is to control a plunger to vary air flow through the throttle.
 This servomotor is a combination of a digital optical encoder, lead screw and a DC motor.
-What really control the airflow is the position of the servomotor.
+What really controls the airflow is the position of the servomotor.
 This position is exactly managed digitally by the engine computer.

 Please be noted that each manufacturer designs a different type of IAC valve but they share the same operating principles.
 How the IAC work are divided into 4 steps.